 One common physical limitation is a decrease in balance and stability.
 As the baby grows, the center of gravity shifts, which can make simple activities like walking or climbing stairs more difficult.
 To overcome this challenge, pregnant women can consider using handrails for support, wearing comfortable and supportive footwear, and taking their time when moving around.

 Another physical limitation is reduced lung capacity due to the growing uterus putting pressure on the diaphragm.
 This can make activities that require endurance, such as exercising or carrying heavy objects, more strenuous.
 It is important for pregnant women to listen to their bodies and take breaks when needed.
-Engaging in gentle exercises like prenatal yoga or swimming can help maintain levels while minimizing strain on the body.
+Engaging in gentle exercises like prenatal yoga or swimming can help maintain fitness levels while minimizing strain on the body.

 In addition, hormonal changes during pregnancy can lead to joint laxity, making women more susceptible to injuries and sprains.
 To prevent accidents, pregnant women should avoid high-impact activities and be cautious when engaging in physical tasks.
 It may also be helpful to wear supportive braces or belts to provide stability and protect vulnerable joints.